KigaliJuly 6, 2021

 Running for almost 100kms along the Congolese border, Kivu takes its place among the 20 deepest and 20 most voluminous freshwater bodies in the world.
 With no hippos or crocodiles and crystal clear, clean water, it is also one of the safest lakes in Africa.
 Rubavu (also known as Gisenyi) is a waterfront town located on the shores of Lake Kivu and at only an hour away from Volcanoes National Park, Rubavu is a great place to unwind after Gorilla Trekking adventures.
 Here you can sit on the beach, watch fishing boats plying the water, find interesting villages to explore, as well as see amazing birdlife set amongst true peace and tranquillity.

-Near to Rubavu, you can see how coffee is grown and made in to a delicious cup of famous Rwandan coffee.
+Rubavu marks the beginning of the Congo Nile Trail, which extends 227 km to Rusizi in the south-west and it's capital Cyangugu.
+Along the route, there are plenty of biking and hiking trails too for those who crave more adventure.
+Rubavu is also known for its agro-tourism experiences, with many tea and coffee plantations nearby.
+Near to Rubavu, you can see how coffee is grown and brewed into a delicious cup of famous Rwandan coffee.
 Further down Lake Kivu and not far from Karongi (Kibuye), which is around half way between Rubavu and Cyangugu, is Rwanda’s own ‘Bay of Islands’ where many uninhabited islands are covered with natural woodland and even a remarkable colony of bats.

 The best way to explore the area is by kayak and guided one / two day tours from both Rubavu (Gisenyi) and Karongi (Kibuye) are possible, as well as a fantastic four-day kayak journey between these lakeshore towns.